Franco Davín

-Franco Davín ([ˈfɾaŋko ðaˈβin]; born January 11, 1970) is a tennis coach and a former tennis player from Argentina.
+Franco Davín ([ˈfɾaŋko ðaˈβin]; born January 11, 1970) is an Argentine tennis coach and former professional player.

+Davín won three singles tournaments on the ATP Tour, and reached a career-high singles ranking of World No. 30 in October 1990.
 Davín won his first ATP-tour match at 15 years, 1 month against Hans Gildemeister in Buenos Aires.
 He holds the Open Era record for being the youngest player to win a tour level main draw match.
-Davín won three singles tournaments on the ATP Tour, and reached a career-high singles ranking of World No. 30 in October 1990.

-He coached fellow countryman Juan Martín del Potro until July 2015, and was the captain of the Argentine Davis Cup team.
-Under Davín's tutelage, Del Potro won the 2009 US Open, defeating Rafael Nadal in the semi-finals and Roger Federer in the final en route to the championship.
-Davín also coached Gastón Gaudio when he won the 2004 French Open and Grigor Dimitrov from 2015 to 2016.
-He is currently coaching Brandon Nakashima.

-Tennis career
+Career

 Juniors

 Davín had an excellent junior career, reaching the US Open Boys' Singles final and winning the French Open Boys' Doubles (both in 1986).

 Pro tour

 Turning professional in 1987, Davín's best slam performance was reaching the quarterfinals of the 1991 French Open, where he defeated experienced clay-courter Martín Jaite as well as Christian Bergström, Marián Vajda and Arnaud Boetsch en route before losing to Michael Stich.

-Coaching
+Coaching career

+Davin coached fellow countryman Juan Martín del Potro until July 2015, and was the captain of the Argentine Davis Cup team.
+Under Davín's tutelage, Del Potro won the 2009 US Open, defeating Rafael Nadal in the semifinals and Roger Federer in the final en route to the championship title.
+Davín also coached Gastón Gaudio when he won the 2004 French Open winning against Guillermo Coria whom he coached also at one time.

+He coached Grigor Dimitrov in 2015–2016.
+After that he coached Fabio Fognini for three years 2016–2019, when he captured the Rolex Monte-Carlo Masters title and reached a career-high ranking of World No. 9 in 2019.

-In addition to working with Gaudio, del Potro, and Dimitrov, Davín has mentored Guillermo Coria, Fabio Fognini, Kyle Edmund From November 2020 until 2021, he coached Cristian Garín.
-He is currently coaching Brandon Nakashima.
+He then coached Kyle Edmund in 2020.
+From November 2020 until 2021, he coached Cristian Garín.
+In 2022–2023, he coached Brandon Nakashima on a part-time basis and WTA player and world No. 11 Veronika Kudermetova.
+Since 2024 he is coaching João Fonseca in a “consultant” role.